-With increasing adoption of containerization and micro services, employing the right log analysis and management platform that helps a devops team clearly analyze and take the right action on the feedback has become more important than ever.
+With increasing adoption of containerization and microservices, employing the right log analysis and centralized log management platform can help devops teams clearly analyze and take the right action on the feedback.
 With the market being flooded with a plethora of options to choose from, we attempt to compare 2 very popular platforms Splunk & Elastic search to ease your decision-making process in choosing the one that works best for you.

-While both platforms are adept for Advanced log Analytics for security systems, application monitoring & BI, Splunk was mainly built for targeting big enterprises & only recently has made inroads for smaller companies.
+While both platforms are adept for Advanced log Analytics for security log systems, application and log monitoring & BI, Splunk was mainly built for targeting big enterprises & only recently has made inroads for smaller companies.
 ELK, on the other hand, has enjoyed wide adoption from the beginning.

 For organizations that are dependent on quick availability of insights for urgent decision making, Splunk is the way to go owing to a lesser time to go live.

 If the IT budgets are fluid based on operations, Splunk is a good choice.
 Whereas if budget is more towards being fixed, (or there is a lot of existing unused infrastructure – network devices, computing power) and the company is looking at the long-term, then ELK is a better investment because after the initial complex procedures, the operations teams start streamlining the processes and things start going smoother, and costs go down significantly.